slapd−meta — metadirectory backend to slapd

 case of no activity.
 The value is in seconds, and it

-can be specified as for idle−timeout
+can be specified as for idle−timeout.
+If

 set before any target specification, it affects all